villhei/elixirtut/README.md

 * Elixir is a dynamically typed language so the types are inferred during runtime.
 * The [Kernel.TypeSpec](http://elixir-lang.org/docs/v1.1/elixir/Kernel.Typespec.html) module provides macros and functions for working with typespecs that allow static analyzer programs useful for bug hunting.
 * In elixir, custom types composing of basic types can be defined by using the `@type` directive.

+In addition to the basic types listed above, Elixir also provides additional types such as a `Port`,  `PID` and a `Reference`, more about these types later on.

 ### Basic arithmetic and numbers